devboloji/Infinix-Hackintosh-Opencore-Guide/README.md

 - VT-d (can be enabled if you set DisableIoMapper to YES)
 - CSM(you may not have in i3)
 - Thunderbolt(For initial install, as Thunderbolt can cause issues if not setup correctly)
-- Intel SGX
-- Intel Platform Trust
+- Intel Platform Trust (if you don't see in bios, leave it)
 - CFG Lock (MSR 0xE2 write protection)(This must be off, if you can't find the option then enable AppleXcpmCfgLock under Kernel -> Quirks.
 Your hack will not boot with CFG-Lock enabled)

 - ## Enable:
 - VT-x
-- Above 4G decoding
+- Above 4G decoding(if you don't see in bios, leave it)
 - Hyper-Threading
 - Execute Disable Bit
 - EHCI/XHCI Hand-off
 - OS type: Windows 8.1/10 UEFI Mode
-- DVMT Pre-Allocated(iGPU Memory): 256MB
+- DVMT Pre-Allocated(iGPU Memory): 256MB or MAX
+- Set` DVMT Total Gfx Memory` setting to `Max`
+- Set `DVMT PPre-Allocated` Setting to `160M` or to `max`
 - SATA Mode: AHCI
 - Every setting is not Available so check your self
-- Intel Virtualization Technology
+- Intel Virtualization Technology.

 ### Note: If you need to edit Config.plist, don't Clover configurator because its opencore.
 Use OpenCore configurator , use PlistEdit pro, PropperTree, or Xcode.
 ### You will get display glitches only while installing the macOS via USB or any flash drive.
-But you won't get Atleast ONE glitch after installation of macos or using the MacOS as a daily driver.
+But you won't get Atleast ONE glitch after installing of macos or using the MacOS as a daily driver.
 <hr>
 # INSTALLATION
 ## macOS Bigsur Online Installer with Windows And Mac Users: